wawawawawawawa/Jaki-Muledump-Wawa-Update/README.md

 =========== EDIT FOR EXALT ===========

-You need to use a CORS extension (I used CORS Everywhere in firefox).
+You need to use a CORS extension (I used [CORS Everywhere](https://addons.mozilla.org/fr/firefox/addon/cors-everywhere/) in firefox, and [CORS Toggle](https://addons.opera.com/fr/extensions/details/cors-toggle/) works in Opera).
 ==> CORS extension are usually global, which is not safe.
 Toggle it ON when you reload in muledump, but toggle it back to OFF afterwards!

 For OCL :